A roadmap, if you will.

 But it’s not all doom and gloom, because again, you won’t get this perfect right away.

-When I started Wake Up Cloud, I didn’t know anything about standing out, but I still got to 1,012 subscribers in 101 days.
+When I started Wake Up Cloud, I didn’t know anything about standing out, but I still got to over 1000 subscribers in around 100 days.

 Sometimes standing out simply means that you focus on solving a certain problem.
 For example, if you’re into personal development, you might focus on just dealing with overcoming fear, instead of general personal development.